zdharma-continuum/zsh-string-lib/README.md

 An option `-q` can be provided: it'll enable quoting of the printed data with the `q`-flag (i.e.: backslash quoting).

+Basically, the function Is an alternative to `declare -p`, with a different output format, more dump-like.

 Arguments:

 1. The name of the variable of which contents should be dumped.